 When you go to visit your dental hygienist you will be given an initial score and assessment on the condition of your teeth and gums.
 Over the course of your treatment, each time you visit, we will assess your continuing teeth and gum condition against the initial score.
 You then be able to see if your dental hygiene and oral healthcare routine is improving over time.
 This provides an accurate way of measuring your oral healthcare and ensuring that you are staying healthy in the long term.

-Dr Kala Jones
+A special report written by Dr Kala Jones

 In order to ensure that your teeth stay as fit and healthy between each six monthly visit to our hygienist in London we recommend that you follow this daily healthcare routine.
 You should clean your teeth at least twice per day in the morning after breakfast and just before going to bed at night.
 The easiest way to do this is to divide your mouth into four equal sections, top and bottom, left and right.
-And then clean in the following sequence
+And then clean in the following sequence:

 You should also remember that your teeth also have three surfaces to them.